 - ArcelorMittal (word), International Registration No. 947686, registered as of August 3, 2007, in the name of ArcelorMittal (SA) (the Complainant) and duly renewed.
-It covers the U.S.A., where the Respondent is located.

-It is worth noting that, the Complainant owns many similar trademarks in various countries, which have not been cited in these proceedings.
+It is worth noting that, the Complainant owns many similar trademarks in various countries, including in Brazil where Respondent is located, which have not been cited in these proceedings.